So you’re expecting a little angel?

 You can find the right height for your baby’s safety with its 3 position mattress support base.
 Featuring stationary sides, it offers security and stability for your peace of mind.
 In addition to being a crib, it also features an attached changer plus drawers, saving you more space and keeping your baby things organized and within reach!

 This Portable White Folding Stationary Side Crib from Dream On Me is the perfect choice for the on-the-go, millennial, urban parents.
 It is multi-functional and offers useful features.
-Travel-friendly, this crib is super lightweight, easy to assemble and folds flat for easy storage and transport.
+Travel-friendly, this crib is super lightweight, easy to assemble and folds flat for secure storage and transport.

 It offers 2-position mattress support and can be converted to changing pen or a playpen for your little one.
 Super convenient and safe, it features hooded safety wheels that are lockable to keep it in one place and includes a stationary, non-drop rail design for your little one’s safety.
 Constructed from solid pine, it meets all ASTM and CPSC standards.